cncf/clowarden/README.md

 ![validation-succeeded](docs/screenshots/validation-succeeded.png)

 Now CLOWarden is happy with the changes proposed!
-This time, it also tries to help the maintainer who will approve the changes by describing in the comment what has changed.
+This time, it also tried to help the maintainer who will approve the changes by describing in the comment what had changed.

 Sometimes this may be easy to spot by just looking at the files diff.
-But in other occasions, depending on the changes applied, it can get trickier and be error prone, as just a single space or tabulation difference can have unintented consequences.
+But in other occasions, depending on the changes applied, it can get trickier and be error prone, as just a single extra space or tabulation can have unintented consequences.
 So CLOWarden tries to simplify this by analyzing the changes itself and displaying them in an easy to read way.

 ![valid-config-check-run](docs/screenshots/valid-config-check-run.png)

-Now that the changes are valid, the check has been updated to reflect the new status and the PR can be merged once the maintainers are ready.
+Now that the changes are valid, the check has been updated to reflect the new status and the PR can be merged safely once the maintainers are ready.
 As soon as this happens, CLOWarden will create a reconciliation job and will apply the necessary changes so that the actual state in the services matches the new desired state defined in the configuration.
 Once the job is executed, a new comment will be posted on the PR with more details:

 ![reconciliation-completed-success](docs/screenshots/reconciliation-completed-success.png)